 The current situation is bad for China and bad for the rest of the world.

 While Chinese primary aluminum production has continued to grow, U.S. producers are going out of business.
-Eight U.S. based smelters have either closed or curtailed since 2015 meaning only 2 smelters remain fully operational in the United States today – the lowest level of production since World War II.
+Seven U.S. based smelters have either closed or curtailed since 2015 meaning only 2 smelters remain fully operational in the United States today – the lowest level of production since World War II.
 And while overall employment in the U.S. aluminum business is up, employment in the upstream segment has dropped dramatically – from more than 12,000 primary production and alumina refining jobs in 2013 to around 5,000 today – a near 60 percent drop in 3 short years.

 So what can we do to fix the problem?
 The Aluminum Association and its members are calling for a negotiated agreement between the U.S. and Chinese governments to address the overcapacity issue and the unfair trade practices that have resulted.
 Check out Aluminum Association President & CEO Heidi Brock’s testimony on this topic below or read her remarks here.
 For the Aluminum Association’s full action plan for the U.S. government click here.